-We very much look forward to opening our doors to visitors in the Autumn Term and have increased the number of Open Mornings in order to ensure all prospective families can visit the school whilst keeping everyone safe.
+We are enjoying opening our doors now to prospective parents and look forward to continuing this over the Summer term.
+We have increased the number of Open Mornings in order to ensure all prospective families can visit the school whilst keeping everyone safe.

 The main school site was originally the only part of the school, but over the years the school has grown and now encompasses the main site, the Harrison Centre and Broadfield site.
 Please do click around at the various ‘hotspots’ to learn more about the school site, the departments and the extra-curricular opportunities.

 The Main School Building is home to the English and Modern Foreign Language departments.